orthanc-mirrors/orthanc-book/Sphinx/source/dicom-guide.rst

     $ getscu -v localhost 4242 -aec ORTHANC -k "0008,0052=STUDY" -k "0020,000d=1.2.840.113543.6.6.4.7.64067529866380271256212683512383713111129"

-*Note:* As of Orthanc 1.12.4, Orthanc only implements C-Get as a service class provider (SCP).
-Using C-Get as a service class user (SCU) is not currently supported in Orthanc.
+*Note:* Orthanc only implements C-Get as a service class provider (SCP) since version 1.7.0.
+Using C-Get as a service class user (SCU) is only supported in Orthanc since version 1.12.6 (not released yet).

 Using HTTP instead of the DICOM protocol